Drug lord: Joaquín "El Chapo" Guzmán

-He is considered a folk hero in the narcotics world, celebrated by musicians who write and perform a narcocorridos (drug ballads) extolling his exploits.
+He is considered a folk hero in the narcotics world, celebrated by musicians who write and perform narcocorridos (drug ballads) extolling his exploits.
 For example, Los Traviezos recorded a ballad extolling his life on the run.
 In July 2015, Guzman escaped a second time from a maximum-security prison through a hole in a shower floor that led to a mile-long tunnel, ending at a nearby house.
 A large-scale manhunt ensued.
 On 8 January 2016, Guzmán was captured by the Mexican Marines.